askformeal/xcpp/README.md

 Options:

--c only compile, don't run

--r only run, don't compile
+-c Only compile

+-r Only run

--h show help
+-h Show help

+-o2 Use o2 optimization when compile

+-d Delete the .exe file after run it